petrelharp/pyslim/docs/overview.md

-Many operations on tree sequences act on the sample nodes by default (see the {ref}`tskit data model<tskit:sec_nodes_or_individuals>` for more on this topic), and the tree sequence always describes the genealogy of the entire genome of all the samples, at at least over the simulated time period.
+Many operations on tree sequences act on the sample nodes by default (see the {ref}`tskit data model<tskit:sec_nodes_or_individuals>` for more on this topic), and the tree sequence always describes the genealogy of the entire genome of all the samples, at least over the simulated time period.
 (Other nodes in the tree sequence represent ancestral genomes about which we might have only partial information).
-SLiM simulates diploid organisms, so each *individual* usually has two nodes;
-many operations you might want to do involve first finding the individuals you want, and then looking at their nodes.
+For simulated diploid organisms, each *individual* has two nodes, so many operations you might want to do involve first finding the individuals you want, and then looking at their nodes.